In November 2017, a routine screening colonoscopy revealed

 match yours; I'm a 55 year old male, in good health, with no prior

 family history of colon cancer, and receiving

 the FOLFOX6 chemotherapy regime.
-If your regime is different,
+If your regime is different, your

-your mileage may vary, though some parts may still apply.
+is different, or if you are not me: your mileage may vary, though some parts may still apply.

 In addition, each infusion center (and oncologist) has their own

 protocols and procedures, so even if you're on the same drug